Servercoin/servercoinwalletexample/README.md

  This isn't supposed to be actually used just an example to make it easier to make a servercoin wallet, this thing is quite annoying to use as a wallet.
+But if it's the only wallet available it's fine if you use it.